astral-sh/ruff/crates/ruff_python_formatter/README.md

 """)
 ```

-Black intended to ship a similar style change as part of 2024 but, unlike Ruff, Black would always remove the indent.
-It turned out, that this change is very disruptive, even though it improves formatting in many cases.
-We believe that the new heuristic of preserving the indent is a good compromise and allowed us to ship this style change.
+Black intended to ship a similar style change as part of the 2024 style that always removes the indent.
+It turned out that this change was too disruptive to justify the cases where it improved formatting.
+Ruff introduced the new heuristic of preserving the indent, and we believe it's a good compromise that improves formatting but isn't disruptive.

 #### Blank lines at the start of a block

-Black 2024 allows blank lines at the start of a block where Ruff always removes them.
+Black 24 and newer allow blank lines at the start of a block, where Ruff always removes them:

 ```python
 # Black